Lluidas Vale | Residents lament garbage pileup - authority responds - Jamaica Beacon

 Some residents ended up taking their garbage back to their households.

-The situation was brought to the attention of Monique Brown, who is Secretary for Member of Parliament Hugh Graham, and also People’s National Party candidate in the Lluidas Vale Division.
+The situation was brought to the attention of Monique Brown, who is People’s National Party candidate in the Lluidas Vale Division and also Secretary for Member of Parliament Hugh Graham.

 She told The Beacon that she would have investigated the matter.

 Brown, in the meantime, stated that, based on her information, the NSWMA should collect garbage once weekly along the main road in Lluidas Vale and once every other week in the lanes.
-However, some residents claimed that the garbage trucks did not enter Lluidas Vale last week, resulting in a pile-up of garbage.
+However, some residents claimed that no garbage truck entered Lluidas Vale last week; hence the pile-up of garbage.

 We want to highlight your success stories - stories about challenges you overcame.
 Contact us at 876-305-4574 or jamaicabeaconnews@gmail.com.